DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-admission-controller.md

 This tutorial walks you through the steps to enable tracing for Java Application using the Datadog Admission Controller.

-For other scenarios, such as the application and Agent on a host, see the other [Enabling Tracing tutorials][1].
+For other scenarios, including on a host, in a container, on cloud infrastructure, and on applications written in other languages, see the other [Enabling Tracing tutorials][1].

 See [Tracing Java Applications][2] for general comprehensive tracing setup documentation for Java.